You have an admission decision, now what?

 Q: How do I accept my offer of admission?

-A: Accepting your offer of admission includes, agreeing to the Honor Code, accepting your Conditions of Admission and paying a $250 deposit (if required).
-The $250 is non-refundable, and will be credited towards your first semester tuition bill.Q: What is the admission deposit?
-What does it cover?
+A: Accepting your offer of admission includes agreeing to the honor code, accepting your conditions of admission, and paying a $250 deposit, if required.
+The $250 is nonrefundable and will be credited toward your first semester tuition bill.

-A: The $250 deposit is a portion of your first semester registration fees; it is not an extra cost.
-The funds are a deposit.
-Like many other schools, we require a nonrefundable "down payment" to ensure a commitment on the part of the student.
-The deposit will show as paid on your first billing statement.Q: What does it mean that my admission deposit is waived?
+A: The $250 deposit is part of your first semester registration fees; it is not an additional cost.
+Like many schools, we require a nonrefundable deposit to ensure a student's commitment.
+The deposit will appear as paid on your first billing statement.

-A: An admission deposit waiver means that you will have to pay the deposit when fees for the semester are due (in August for fall semester, January for spring semester).
-For some students, the campus agrees to wait to receive these funds.Note: If for any reason you do not enroll at Berkeley, you will still be responsible for paying the deferred funds - late fees will accrue.
+A: An admission deposit waiver means that you will pay the deposit when semester fees are due- in August for the fall semester or January for the spring semester.
+For some students, the campus agrees to defer receiving these funds.

 Q: How do I know if my deposit has been waived?

-A: If your deposit has been waived you will not be prompted to pay after agreeing to the Honor Code and Conditions of Admission.
-You will also see a “Deposit Waived” indicator in your MAP@Berkeley portal.Q: May I pay my admission deposit a few days past the deadline?
+A: If your deposit has been waived, you will not be prompted to pay after agreeing to the honor code and conditions of admission.
+You will see a 'Deposit Waived' indicator in your MAP@Berkeley portal.

-- Accept your admission, the Honor Code Agreement and check the box next to each Condition of Admission, indicating that you understand and accept
+- Accept your admission, the Honor Code Agreement and check the box next to each condition of admission, indicating that you understand and accept

 - You will then be instructed to pay the $250.00 admission deposit in full (plus a 2.75% service charge for students who pay with credit card).